gp-seminar-series/gp-seminar-series.github.io/instructions.md

 Seminars take place on **{{ site.default_day }} at {{ site.default_time }}** on Zoom, and are also livestreamed on YouTube.

 - **Zoom**.
 Please register in advance by signing up for our mailing list using the [registration link](/registration).
 The Zoom link will be sent in the weekly email.
 - **YouTube**.
-Seminars can be accessed at the YouTube channel (no registration required), which also includes all past recorded seminars.
+Seminars can be accessed at the YouTube channel (no registration required), which also includes past recorded seminars.

 # Format